I would like to share some thoughts on GIT because I think that was a right invention at the right time and place.

 Usage (Remote repositories)

-There is a lot of documentation on git usage on the internet so it makes not much sense to cover everything here again.
-But if you was interested in installing git, maybe you plan to maintain new reposity, so let’s look at them.
+There is a lot of good documentation on git usage on the internet, so it makes not much sense to cover everything here again.
+But if you were interested in installing git, maybe you plan to maintain new repository, so let’s look at that moment.

-Then you can clone this (remote) repository to the local one
+Then you can clone this (remote) repository to your local one on your local machine.

 Cloned repositories know their origin repository automatically.
 “Origins” have to be bare repository because they have no checked-out working trees.
-If you push to a repository which has a checked-out working tree (which is still allowed) the working tree will not be updated, and that may lead to unexpected results.
-To sum up, let your central repositories be created by git init --bare.
+If you push to a repository that has a checked-out working tree (which is still allowed) the working tree will not be updated, and that may lead to unexpected results.
+To sum up, let your central repositories be created by

 where “somelib” is the alias of repo.
 Next command shows known remote locations: